bcarrillo1051/Atinverter/docs/software/modules/dc_vi_sensing_program.md

 **Pseudocode:**
 1. Include the Atinverter library
-2. Create a new Atinverter instance set to 50Hz or 60Hz mode
+2. Create a new Atinverter instance
 3. Initialize the serial monitor for displaying DC voltage readings
-4. Begin PWM operation
+4. Begin PWM operation at a specified frequency of 50Hz or 60Hz
 5. Initialize Timer 2 for time-based delay functionality
 6. Read the raw input DC voltage
 7. Print raw input DC voltage to the serial monitor